 1. There are 12.3 million women-owned businesses in the U.S. (1)

 According to the National Association of Women Business Owners, there are over 12 million women-owned businesses in the U.S. alone, which is about 40% of all the businesses in the country.
 That, compared to the 402,000 just 50 years ago, is a huge step in the right direction for female entrepreneurship.

-There were 1,821 net new businesses started by women each day in 2021.
+According to the most recent numbers, there were 1,821 net new businesses started by women each day in 2018.
 Given the current growth of female entrepreneurship in the U.S., we can expect to see millions more women-owned businesses across the country in the coming years.

 Over 60% of all new women-owned businesses are started by women of color.
 In fact, according to a study by McKinsey, Black Americans are more likely to start businesses than any other ethnic group.
 With more and more opportunities becoming available to women of all racial and cultural backgrounds, we have high hopes for the future of the U.S. economy.

 5. There are 114% more female entrepreneurs than there were 20 years ago (3)

 The National Women’s Business Council found that the number of female entrepreneurs has increased by 114% compared to just 2 decades ago.
 Although there is still more work to be done to make the business world a more diverse, inclusive place, we’re certainly on the right track.

 6. 62% of female entrepreneurs claim their business as their primary income source (1)

 Over 60% of female entrepreneurs claim their business as their primary source of income.
 This means that most of the women-owned businesses in the country are full-time ventures that meaningfully contribute to our economy and communities.